Anveio/mturk-engine/README.md

 * Search for HITs periodically without waiting for full page reloads.
 * New HITs are highlighted and grouped together at the top of your search results.
-* Optionally receive a sound alert when you find a new HIT.
+* Optionally receive a sound alert or notification when you find a new HIT.
+* See what other HITs you've done for a requester in your search results.
 * Have TO data at your fingertips.
 * Use watchers to automatically accept HITs.
 * Add watchers manually or add them directly from search results.